 The Brunner Test isn’t easy to pass, but it is the most commonly used test by the Court to determine if you can or cannot repay your student loan debt.
 If not, courts will include it in bankruptcy filings.

 Student Loans in Chapter 7

 If you pass the Brunner Test, it is often beneficial to file for Chapter 7 bankruptcy.
 Passing the Brunner Test will discharge your debt from your student loans and any other unsecured debt you have.
 It is often the most common option should you pass the Brunner Test.

 Student Loans in Chapter 13

-For those with student loans and bankruptcy through Chapter 7 isn’t an option Chapter 13 bankruptcy may help.
+For those with student loans and bankruptcy through Chapter 7 isn’t an option.
+Chapter 13 bankruptcy may help.
 You may be able to work with the Court to set up a repayment plan through this form of bankruptcy that will make it easier for you to repay your debt on your student loans.
-This is often a three to five-year repayment plan that leads to the discharge of debts.
+This is often a three to a five-year repayment plan that leads to the discharge of debts.
 However, you will still need to show undue hardship after that period for the court to discharge the loans, or you may have to continue to make payments on them.